 Online learning is revolutionizing the way the world learns.
 It has the potential to dramatically expand the educational opportunities of students everywhere, largely overcoming the geographic and demographic restrictions.

 Can this also take place in Africa?
 Why not?
-Technology is Africa’s hope, our chance to be able to compete on a global scale regardless of how behind we are.
-With the right application of technology a garage can compete with a tower, and the best can be crafted from the minutest.
+Technology is Africa’s hope, our most likely chance of competing on a global scale regardless of how far behind we are.
+With the right application of technology, a garage can compete with a skyscraper, and the best can be crafted from the minutest.

-Education is still a major problem in Sub-Saharan Africa, and the Out of School Kids statistics in Nigeria are the worst globally.
+Education is still a major problem in Sub-Saharan Africa, and the out of school kids statistics in Nigeria is the worst globally.
 60% of the 180 million people in Nigeria are under 15 years old, which makes our problems even more difficult to tackle.
 Where does the problem lie?
 What do we do?
 Hire and train more teachers?
 Build more schools?
 Encourage more kids to go to school?
-Whatever policies or initiatives or attempts to take us from where we are to where we want to be or could be, has to be supported by technology and the internet in order to have any impact.
+Whatever policies, initiatives or attempts to take us from where we are to where we want to be, has to be supported by technology and the internet in order to have any impact.

-It is cheaper and more cost effective to provide internet than to build roads, I’m not saying building roads is not important, what I am saying is amenities like internet availability should be on top of the list with road construction, healthcare and education.
+It is cheaper and more cost-effective to provide internet than to build roads, Not that building roads is less important, but internet availability is as important as road construction, healthcare, and education.

 Every industry leverages soft technology to drive enormous efficiencies both in terms of overhead costs and in terms of increasing the quality of the output, some industries more than others.

-There are barriers in the history of education in Nigeria, such as access to good schools, affordability of good schools, access to quality instructors, design of lessons, learning styles effectiveness, redundant curriculums and so much more.
+There are barriers in the history of education in Nigeria, such as access to good schools, affordability of good schools, access to quality educators, low educator welfare, design of lessons, learning styles effectiveness, redundant curriculums and so much more.
 The development and proliferation of online learning to supplement the curriculum is beginning to break down these barriers, and with further applications of online education applied creatively over time, the barriers would shift.

 So what really is online learning?